iException/BXWeChatSDK/README.md

 ## Usage

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project:

+* Clone the repo, and run `pod install` from the Example directory first.
+* Open `BXWeChatSDK.xcworkspace`.
-Open `BXWeChatSDK.xcworkspace`.
-Replace the example target's URL schemes `YOUR_WECAHT_APP_ID` with your WeChat app ID.
+* Replace the example target's URL schemes `YOUR_WECAHT_APP_ID` with your WeChat app ID.
-Afterwards, set the same app ID in `BXAppDelegate.m`.
-Now, let's rock.
+* Afterwards, set the same app ID in `BXAppDelegate.m`.

+Now, let's rock 🚀.

 ## Requirements

 * iOS 7 and later
-* Xcode 7.1 and later
+* Xcode 7.2 and later

 ## Installation